cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/chrome-trust-store.md

 ## Impact

 New Entrust or AffirmTrust certificates, issued on **November 1, 2024 or after**, will not be trusted on Google Chrome by default.
-This means that visitors trying to access websites or applications serving these certificates will encounter a full page interstitial, stating that their connection is not properly secured.
+This means that visitors trying to access websites or applications serving these certificates will encounter a full page warning, stating that their connection is not properly secured.

 Certificates issued before that date will continue to be trusted until their expiry.